LexouDuck/website/pages/art/models/index.md

 ##### Nuclear Throne

-This set of models was a for-fun project of mine to remake the popular roguelike indie game [*Nuclear Throne*](http://nuclearthrone.com/), with lowpoly 3D assets rather than 2D sprites.
+This set of models was a short-lived for-fun project of mine to remake the popular roguelike indie game [*Nuclear Throne*](http://nuclearthrone.com/), with lowpoly 3D assets rather than 2D sprites.

 ![](nt_char06-YV_icon-large.png){max-height="500"}